green3g/can-arcgis/README.md

 #### `widgets`

 Array of widget config objects.
+Implemented by the widgets extension.

 ```javascript
 widgets: [{